 But, you must have already tried challenging a ticket to get it cancelled.
 A local council would call this part of the process a 'representation'.

 You can make an appeal against a penalty charge notice issued in England or Wales for parking as well as:

 There is a time limit for appealing parking fines.
 You get 28 days to make your appeal after receiving a 'notice of rejection'.
 The authorities use this particular document to reject a formal challenge.

 You will need to contact the appropriate authority to make an appeal.
 As a general rule, it depends on where the PCN got issued.

 Note: The issuing authority cancel the PCN if the appeal is successful.
 That means you will not have to make any payment.
 The methods of appealing a penalty charge notice differ in Scotland and in Northern Ireland.

-If an appeal against a penalty charge notice fails you would get 28 days to pay the PCN parking fine.
+The authority may refuse your appeal against a penalty charge notice.
+If it fails, you would get 28 days to pay the PCN parking fine.